Labreezy/LiveSplit.SonicHeroesDolphin/README.md

 An auto splitter for Sonic Heroes played with Dolphin (NTSC-U).

-##Usage
+## Usage

-First, make sure the Heroes autosplitter for is deactivated.
+First, make sure the Heroes autosplitter is deactivated.

 Then, right click on livesplit -> Edit Layout -> + -> Control -> Auto Splitting Runtime and browse for the .wasm file in the releases tab.